 One of the first things you will notice when you visit Japan is its cleanliness.
 The streets barely have garbage bins, yet they are very clean.
 Trains and toilets too are clean at their finest.
 You will be struck by how clean the country is yet there are no street sweepers on the street.

 There are countless reasons to visit Japan, as the country has more to offer.
-From its’ rich culture, castles and temples, hot springs, gardens, and architecture, here are top reasons from fellow bloggers who are desperate to travel to Japan.
-Some have been to Japan and at no doubt, would love to visit again.
+From its’ rich culture, castles and temples, hot springs, gardens, and architecture, here are the top reasons from fellow bloggers who are desperate to travel to Japan.
+Some have been to Japan and without a doubt, would love to visit again.